 1942 Garrison Keillor American humorist.
 Radio: A Prairie Home Companion (host).

 1929 Don Larsen American baseball pitcher.
 He pitched the first perfect no-hitter World Series game (1956).

 1928 James Randi (Randall James Hamilton Zwinge), Canadian magician, skeptic, pseudoscience debunker.
 His One Million Dollar Challenge offers a $1,000,000 prize (USD) to anyone who is able to demonstrate any paranormal, supernatural, or occult power or event, under test conditions agreed to by both parties.

 1927 Carl Switzer d.
 1959 American actor.
 Film: Alfalfa of The Little Rascals, It's a Wonderful Life (1946, Freddie Othello).
 He was shot to death, after attacking a man with a knife, during an argument over $50.

-1926 Stan Freberg American satirist, recorded the #1 hit St. George and the Dragonet (1953) a parody of the TV show Dragnet.
+1926 Stan Freberg d.
+2015 (Stanley Friberg), American satirist.
+Recorded the #1 hit St. George and the Dragonet (1953) a parody of the TV show Dragnet.
 It opened with "The legend you are about to here is true; only the needle should be changed to protect the record."
+Listen

 1876 Mata Hari d.
 1917 (Margaret Gertrude Zelle), Dutch dancer, world's most famous spy.
 She refused a blind fold and blew a kiss to the firing squad before her execution.